 Step 4: Place the small bottle in the glass jar.

-The coloured water is warm while the water in the jar is chilled.
+The colored water is warm while the water in the jar is chilled.
 This makes the coloured, warm water rise up and form a layer above the cold water.
 What is happening here is similar to how monsoon winds blow.
 The cool ocean winds displace warm air above the landmass.
 And as the winds saturate with water vapour and rise up, it rains.

 3. Rain Gauge